CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used on the internet, more specifically used in web browsers to allow interactive content.

 ## Question 8

-What three problem does Git & Github solve?
+What three problems does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to share code to each other they can put it on Github

 ## Question 9